What Are Repo Companies Allowed to Repossess in Pennsylvania?

 Falling behind on your bills opens up a wide variety of legal actions that could be brought against you, including repossession or a collection lawsuit.
-At Young, Marr, Mallis & Deane, our Philadelphia bankruptcy attorneys are available to help you find firm financial footing.
+At Young, Marr, Mallis & Associates, our Philadelphia bankruptcy attorneys are available to help you find firm financial footing.
 Bankruptcy is a tool that could prevent creditors from acting and improve your economic condition.
 Call (215) 701-6519 to see how bankruptcy could benefit you.

 What Can Be Repossessed in Pennsylvania?

 If you are late or miss a few payments for secured debt or fail to comply with other terms in the loan agreement, you are in default.
 For example, you could default on a car loan by missing monthly payments or allowing your auto insurance to lapse.
 If this occurs, your lender has certain legal rights, including repossessing the vehicle.

 Nearly every auto loan gives the lender the right to repossess the car if the purchaser defaults on the contract, either through missed payments or failing to comply with a provision included in the loan agreement.
 This right extends to any vehicle purchased under a loan agreement.
 For example, you could lose a motorcycle or truck if you fail to make the required payments.
 Luxury items, such as boats and planes, are not immune to being repossessed if the owner does not keep up with their payments.
 Lenders are not required to provide notice that they intend to take a vehicle.